mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 In the methodology chapter the concept of activity as a primary unit for analysis to research community activity was outlined.

-### The role of contradictions between activity system elements
+### Analysis of activity system through conflicts and contradictions between elements

 Engestrom [@engestrom_expansive_2001] explains the role of contradictions as build up of tensions between different elements of the activity system.
 His detailed analysis of work based activity identifies the role of contradictions in systems is the source of "change and development" []